Don’t Sell Off Public Land For Luxury Housing

 Public land should be used for public benefit.
 This seems like a simple principle, but for some reason this doesn’t seem to be the case for San Francisco.

 The City owns several large plots of public land that are no longer needed.
-These include obsolete MUNI yards and a reservoirs that have never stored water.
+These include obsolete MUNI yards and a reservoir that has never stored water.
 In a city where land is so scarce, one would think that these ancient gems would be re-polished to meet the City’s greatest needs, such as affordable housing, and affordable commercial spaces for small businesses and nonprofits.

 Instead, like a venture capitalist in the hunt for billion dollar startups as elusive as the mythical creatures, the City is chasing unicorns.
 In this delusionary quest, it is proposing to re-purpose some of its most precious and long-held assets– its public lands.
 The City’s Public Land for Housing project, which will set the policy for how the City will use its lands for housing, is now underway.
 Among the goals is to develop 2,000 market rate housing units scattered among the first five pilot sites– the Balboa Reservoir and Upper Yard in the OMI, 4th and Folsom in the SOMA, 1950 Mission in the Mission District, and Wall 322-1 at Pier 70.